Frequently Asked Questions

 Why does /data report weird usage?

 On the device we have a writable data partition that uses all the free space remaining after reserving the required amount for the host os.
-This data partition contains the Docker images for the balena device supervisor and the user applications so that they can be updated, along with containing the persistent
+This data partition contains the Docker images for the balena device supervisor and the user containers so that they can be updated, along with containing the persistent

-/data for the application to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
+/data for the services to use, this way it avoids reserving a specific amount of space for either images or data and then finding out that we have reserved too much or too little for one.
 So the space usage in

 /data being used but not accounted for will likely be due to the Docker images.
 (As a side note if you want the most accurate usage stats you should use